Jpja/CounterTools/README.md

 - Can send to alias (asset owner)
 - Supports anchored assets
 - Quick links to block explorers

-The downsides
-- No DEX support
+DEX support and history will be added shortly.
-- No history
-These are scheduled to appear shortly.

 ### Toolbox
 - The send tools make it easy to send, register assets and make broadcasts from a text list.